cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 **Quit ZAP, then repeat the "Running ZAP scans" steps for the `internal` context (which will require the VPN)**

-## Troubleshooting Zap Scans
+## Troubleshooting ZAP Scans

 In Firefox if you see a Java Unable to Connect Exception, try the following:

-Close both Firefox and Zap.
+Close both Firefox and ZAP.

-In ~/Library/Application Support/ZAP/log4j2.properties:
+In `~/Library/Application Support/ZAP/log4j2.properties`:

 Change the following level's to debug so the entries look like this: